eferreirafilho/demeter-paper-simulations/README.md

 ```sh
 roslaunch demeter_planning multi.launch
 ```
-This package launches the allocation of goal to vehicles, the planner for all the vehicles,the battery emulator, executes and monitor the plans persistently.
+This package launches the allocation of goal to vehicles, the planning system (planning_ns.launch) for each vehicle, the battery emulator, executes and monitor the plans persistently.

 #### Comments:
 - This package creates problems files dinamically (common/auv{i}/problem.pddl), generates plans (common/auv{i}/plan.pddl) and execute the plan by publishing poses to /auv{i}/cmd_pose.